mapbender/mapbender-documentation/en/functions/editing/digitizer/digitizer_configuration.rst

                                                  - type: input                                      # element type definition
                                                    title: Title for the field                       # labeling (optional)
                                                    name: column_name                                # reference to table column (optional)
-                                                   copyClipboard: false                             # specify button that copies entered information to the clipboard (optional). [true/false].
-Default is false.
+                                                   copyClipboard: false                             # true/false. if true, specify a button that copies entered information to the clipboard (default: false) (optional)
                                                    mandatory: true                                  # specify mandatory field (optional)
                                                    mandatoryText: You have to provide information.  # text occurs if the column is empty on save
                                                    cssClass: 'input-css'                            # css class to use as style for the input field (optional)